NEW! Walkin' and Talkin': Break Bread, Go On a Panoramic Hike

 Mike has called Sonoma home for the past 20 years.
 The Midwest native has an affinity for the beautiful weather in Sonoma, as well as the vast outdoors where he can bike, hike, and forage for nature’s edible gifts.
 A few of his favorite local spots for enjoying the outdoors include Sonoma’s Overlook Trail, located just a block north of the farmer's market.

+Many of Mike’s customers do the 2.5-mile round-trip hike on the Overlook Trail before bellying up to his bread stand for some refueling.
 Others pick up the bread first, taking it with them to enjoy at the summit of the Overlook, with its expansive panorama of Sonoma Valley — all the way to San Francisco on a clear day.
 Pro tip: Sunsets up here are magnificent!

-Meet Mike and break artisan bread at The Bejkr wood-fired oven Fridays at the Sonoma Valley Certified Farmers Market (284 First St. W.) and at Sonoma’s popular Tuesday Night Farmers Market (on the historic Sonoma Plaza), held during summer only (May to September).
+Meet Mike and break artisan bread at The Bejkr wood-fired oven Fridays at the Sonoma Valley Certified Farmers' Market (284 First St. W.) and at Sonoma’s popular Tuesday Night Farmers Market (on the historic Sonoma Plaza), held during summer only (May to September).

 Trending Stories NorCal